nirmata/terraform-provider-nirmata/docs/resources/cluster.md

 * `cluster_type` - (Required) the type of cluster to create.
 * `nodepools` - A list of [nodepool](#nodepool) types.
 * `labels` - (Optional) labels to set on cluster.
+* `delete_action` - (Optional) if delete_action set to `remove`, cluster only get removed from the Nirmata not from the original provider and delete_action set to `delete` cluster deleted from nirmata as well as original provider.

 ## Nested Blocks